Florida Workers’ Advocates Educational Conference

 FWA appreciates the generous support of their numerous sponsors.
 Many sponsorship opportunities for FWA and the FWA Educational Conference are available.
 Information is available below.

 The 2021 conference will be held at the JW Marriott at Grande Lakes in Orlando.
-More information will be posted soon.
+Resort address is: 4040 Central Florida Parkway, Orlando, FL 32837

-Registration will be open soon.
+Registration is open.
 If you registered in 2020 and did NOT request a refund, you are automatically registered for 2021.

 The health of our attendees, sponsors, conference staff and the staff of the hotel is of utmost concern.
 The planning team is currently engineering a safe and effective plan to hold this event IN PERSON!
 To download the curent JW Marriott COVID Protocols – CLICK HERE.